theRealProHacker/Positron/README.md

 ## Why the CSS-Specifications are pretty bad
 1. Many Inconsistencies.
 Very similar concepts have totally different syntaxes.
     Simple example: `rgb` and `hwb`
-2. Sometimes the specifications were done respecting the actual implementation but then somewhere else they don't care about those at all and then you see CSS-'Features' that are not supported by a single browser.
+2. Sometimes the specifications were done respecting the implementors but then somewhere else they don't care about those at all and then you see CSS-'Features' that are not supported by a single browser.
 3. Because CSS was sometimes tailored to very old hardware or other almost ancient circumstances, it has a lot of technical debt.
 Another reason for this is that just like HTML and JS, CSS cannot have breaking changes, even if totally necessary.
 For example there are a million ways to say the same thing in CSS (colors, tranparency)
 4. But in general, CSS is a simple and effective language to describe how a webpage should look like.